Explore the beautiful ‘Kingdom’ of Kerry on this Wild Atlantic Hike & Bike tour.

 A wonderful walk along the Dingle Peninsula from North to South, following a spectacular old farmer’s track.
 You walk over the plateau, passing a deserted famine village and Annascaul Lake on the way.
 You descend into the village of Annascaul.
 Overnight in Annascaul.

 Walk Details: Distance: 14kms.
-Duration: 5 hours.
 Max.
 Height: 375m.
 Grass mountain tracks with some rocky sections; can be damp.
 Boots recommended.

-After a final breakfast and farewell you leave your cycle behind you and follow your own arrangements for your onward journey.
+After a final breakfast and farewell you leave your holiday behind you and follow your own arrangements for your onward journey.